Alec Price: Professional wrestling career

-American independent circuit (2017–present)
+Independent circuit (2017–present)

 Parnell made his professional wrestling debut in Undisputed Fight Organization (UFO) at a house show from June 21, 2017, where he defeated Benny Jux in singles competition.
 Parnell shared tenures with various promotions from the United States such as Beyond Wrestling, Alpha-1, Black Label Pro and many others.

 At Holiday Rush, an event promoted by Major League Wrestling on December 7, 2023, he competed in a scramble match won by Akira and also involving Love, Doug, Nolo Kitano, J Boujii, and Brett Ryan Gosselin.
 He made his first appearance in AEW at AEW Rampage #171 on November 13, 2024, where he teamed up with Richard Holliday in a losing effort against La Faccion Ingobernable (Rush and The Beast Mortos).